AndreyDobrovolskyOdessa/omnimino/README.md

 Random sequence of figures is placed inside rectangular glass, using movements, rotations, mirror (vertical) and circlar shifts of the figures' queue (if enabled).

-Figure is a set of blocks with fixed ralative placement.
+Figure is a set of blocks with fixed relative placement.
 Number of blocks in each figure can vary from FigureWeightMax down to FigureWeightMin (these are game parameters, defined in game record file).

 Figures can be generated using aperture, or using natural neighbourship.
 This is defined by Aperture parameter value.
-If it is 0, figure blocks are choosed as neighbours.
+If it is 0, figure blocks are chosen as neighbours.
 If it is non-zero, aperture is filled with independently placed blocks, which can be separated in space.

 Another game figures' sequence parameter is Metric.
-Metric = 0 means, that block have 4 neighbours, Metric=1 means 8 neighbours.
-This is for Aperture=0 case.
+Metric = 0 means, that block have 4 neighbours, Metric = 1 means 8 neighbours.
+This is for Aperture = 0 case.

-If Aperture is non-zero, Metric=1 means square aperture with side length of value of Aperture parameter, in case Metric=0 this square loose its corners.
+If Aperture is non-zero, Metric = 1 means square aperture with side length of value of Aperture parameter, in case Metric = 0 this square loose its corners.

-Examples of Aperture=5
+Examples of Aperture = 5

-Metric=1
+Metric = 1

 1 1 1 1 1\
 1 1 1 1 1\